Steven-Kha/362-Dating-Database/README.md

 10/10: v1.0 Added search function. <- Kyle

 10/11 v1.1 Fixed exit for new user and clear screen for view answers <- Steven

+10/15: v1.2 First attempt at GUI implemented in file MainGui.
+Uses tkinter to create buttons.